aidanessig/PineCreekTides/README.md

 - national weather service (hourly weather forecast)
 - noaa nws text marine reports

-everything is styled for mobile and desktop, with a focus on fast loading and simple, readable layouts.
+everything is responsive for convenient use, with a focus on fast loading.

 ---
 **built with:**